 As an educator, Taylor has given several masterclasses and worked as a woodwind instructor in the Baton Rouge and Gainesville Areas.
 Taylor has held teaching positions at LSU's Laboratory School and Westdale Middle School.
 Students of her private studio have received numerous honors such as selection to the Louisiana All-State Symphonic, Concert, and Jazz Bands, All-District, All-Parish Concert and Jazz Bands.
 Her students have joined the saxophone studio at the University of Florida and LSU's Golden Band from Tigerland.

-Taylor is a Vandoren Regional Artist and is currently the saxophone doctoral teaching assistant at Louisiana State University and is pursuing her DMA with Griffin Cambpell.
+Taylor is a Vandoren Regional Artist and is currently the adjunct instructor of saxophone and jazz ensemble at Nicholls State University and the doctoral teaching assistant at Louisiana State University.
+She is pursuing her DMA with Griffin Cambpell.
 Taylor studied with Geoffrey Deibel and Jonathan Helton at the University of Florida, and also studied with Timothy McAllister at Interlochen.